nidone/AI-Safety-Project/afterword.md

 ## Acknowledgement

-I am grateful for the support and insights from the moderators and cohort members of cohorts #19, #20 and #22, especially [Jacob Haimes](https://www.linkedin.com/in/jacob-haimes/) and [Ahmed Ghoor](https://www.linkedin.com/in/ahmedghoor/).
+I am grateful for the support and insights from the moderators and cohort members of cohorts #19, #20 and #22, especially [Jacob Haimes](https://www.linkedin.com/in/jacob-haimes/), [Ahmed Ghoor](https://www.linkedin.com/in/ahmedghoor/) and [Adam Jones](https://www.linkedin.com/in/domdomegg/).

 Special thanks to the [Digital Agency, the Japan Govenment](https://www.linkedin.com/company/digital-agency-of-japan/).
 I think my affiliation with you until July 2024 played a role in my admission to this transformative course among 900 other applicants.